 The Prostate Cancer Foundation has been a major catalyst for many of the scientific advances in prostate cancer research since 1993.
 PCF has awarded more than 2,000 projects that offer hope for improving outcomes in patients with prostate cancer.
-These high-impact projects include clinical research to evaluate new drugs, novel treatment strategies for prostate cancer and basic science research to better understand the biology of prostate cancer.
+These high-impact projects include clinical research to evaluate new drugs, novel treatment strategies for prostate cancer and basic scientific research to better understand the biology of prostate cancer.

 PCF grant funding has led directly to many advances in comprehending the underlying mechanisms of prostate cancer, including identification of the genetic changes that might cause cells in the prostate to become cancerous; interference with the development of blood vessels that feed nutrients to cancer cells; identification of prostate cell surface markers that can be targeted to destroy cancerous cells; and development of analytical methods that identify the proteins in blood or the prostate that correlate to treatment effect or behavior of the cancer cell.